Studying at our Tauranga campus? Check out the facilities and services available to you.

 Room numbering system

 There are many transport options for getting to University and getting around Hamilton.
 Most students live close enough to campus that walking, cycling and taking the bus are great options.
-Check out our Getting to Campus page for more information about 2016 parking charges and more about alternative transport options.
+Check out our Getting to Campus page for more information about our parking charges.

 Student Centre - Te Manawa